kwaldenphd/football-structured-data/mapping.md

 - [NBviewer](https://nbviewer.jupyter.org/github/kwaldenphd/football-structured-data/blob/main/notebooks/nd-football-eda.ipynb)
 - [Google CoLab](https://drive.google.com/file/d/1MybxGo9ngdm20rzV1xAqAGYZwNsLINTM/view?usp=sharing)

+### Python Discussion/Reflection Questions

+- How does with mapping in Python shape your understanding of the data?
+- What types of visualizations (or aggregations) were you able to generate using Python?
+- How could those visualizations shape or impact your understanding of the data?
+- What additional questions do you have about this data (or these datasets)?
+Where would you go next with exploring this dataset using some of the analysis or visualization tools/approaches?
+- Other comments/questions/observations

 ## Mapping in RStudio

 124- As mentioned earlier in the lab, Prof. Walden has built out an RMarkdown file that goes into more detail about using RStudio for exploratory data analysis for the sample datasets presented in this lab.